YunoHost-Apps/facilmap_ynh/README.md

 *[Lire ce readme en français.](./README_fr.md)*

-> *This package allows you to install facilmap quickly and simply on a YunoHost server.
+> *This package allows you to install FacilMap quickly and simply on a YunoHost server.
 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview

-> FacilMap is an online map that aims to bring together many useful functions in a usable and pretty way onto an open-source map based on OpenStreetMap.

-FacilMap let's you browse OpenStreetMap, easily check and draw routes, create collaborative maps with markers and shapes, allowing live collaboration in a similar way [Etherpad](http://etherpad.org/) let's you work collaboratively on texts.
+[FacilMap](https://github.com/FacilMap/facilmap) is a privacy-friendly, open-source versatile online map that combines different services based on OpenStreetMap and makes it easy to find places, plan routes and create custom maps full of markers, lines and routes, allowing live collaboration.
+Think of it like [Etherpad](https://etherpad.org/), just for maps.

-**Shipped version:** 3.0.0
+**Shipped version:** 3.0.1

 ## Screenshots